 Iqtisadi: Middle East Economy is a monthly publication which provides readers with economic analysis of the Middle East, its key players, and events affecting its marketplaces and societies.
 Iqtisadi is published once a month in both English and Hebrew.
-It is edited by Dr. Paul Rivlin and Dr. Brandon Friedman.
+It is edited by Dr. Paul Rivlin and Dr. Joel Parker.

 Iqtisadi: Middle East Economy

 Caleb Esrig argues that Jordan's history of unhealthy fiscal behavior has made tax, subsidy, and spending reform difficult in Jordan, and has left the Kingdom beholden to the political demands of its donors.